its-devtastic/curator/packages/studio/README.md

 npx create-curator-app@latest
 ```

-Your Curator project will run on http://localhost:1338
+Curator Studio will run on http://localhost:1338

 ## Motivation

-Strapi is the most popular JavaScript headless CMS available but its admin is notoriously uncustomizable.
-Curator
+Strapi is a popular headless CMS, but it's missing some basic features and its admin is notoriously uncustomizable.
-provides an alternative admin that is built with React and easy to customize and extend.
-It uses popular frameworks and
+Curator offers a Strapi plugin that adds those features, and an alternative admin app that is easier to customize.
-libraries that should be familiar to many developers.

 ## Limitations